 Select beans that are shiny and uniform in shape.
-The skins should be intact and smooth, not wrinkly.
+The skin should be intact and smooth, not wrinkly.
 Check the harvest year and make sure the beans aren’t old.
 Old beans will not cook fluffy, and the skins may break.
 You can also find non-GMO and organic beans.

 How To Store

 Transfer dried beans to airtight containers and store them in a cool, dry place.
 Store unopened cans and packages of anko in a cool, dry place and transfer them to a container in the fridge when opened.
 Use within a few days.

 If you’re not using the red bean paste immediately, transfer it to an airtight container or freezer bag and store it in the refrigerator for up to four days or in the freezer for up to two months.
 To use it, defrost it in the fridge overnight.